-Here’s how to avoid toxic nail polish and find eco-friendly nail polish brands instead…
+Here’s the toxic nail polish ingredients to avoid, and a list of eco-friendly, non toxic nail polish brands you can choose instead…

 The Toxic Trio

 In 2006, public health advocates brought attention to the “toxic trio” of chemicals found in many popular nail polish brands.
 Inhaling these three chemicals could lead to developmental defects and cause damage to your nervous system and the environment over time.